 ● Fitness for Duty Evaluation: If after observation, a Student Radiographer is suspected of being unable to safely and adequately perform position duties, your CI or your floor supervisor, with authorization from your CEC’s Employee Health, may request the Student Radiographer submit to a Fitness for Duty Evaluation, which includes a drug and alcohol screening.
 Refusal by the Student Radiographer to undergo a Fitness for Duty Evaluation may result in termination.

-● Return to School Agreement: Student Radiographers entering into a drug or alcohol rehabilitation program must sign a “Return to School Agreement”, prior to beginning treatment.
+● Return to Program Agreement: Student Radiographers entering into a drug or alcohol rehabilitation program must sign a “Return to Program Agreement”, prior to beginning treatment.
 Among the conditions outlined by this contract is an agreement to submit to random drug and/or alcohol screens when the Student Radiographer returns to their educational assignments after completion of the treatment program.
 A positive drug and/or alcohol screen or any other violation of the CEC’s Substance Abuse & Testing Policy will be grounds for immediate termination.

 In addition to your immunization screening and drug screening, you will be directed to the UA Police Department who will take your fingerprints and submit them to the Federal Bureau of Investigation (FBI) and the Ohio Bureau of Criminal Investigation (BCI) to be reviewed and to confirm that there are no disqualifying convictions and/or pending legal actions under ORC 2151.86.
-Because certain violations prohibit a person from performing their educational experiences in the affiliated hospital, based on the results of these reports you may/may not be allowed to continue in the program.
+Because certain violations prohibit a person from performing their educational experiences in the affiliated hospitals, based on the results of these reports you may/may not be allowed to continue in the program.

-According to the Center for Disease Control (CDC) and other healthcare organizations, the annual influenza vaccine is strongly recommended for healthcare workers, not only to protect themselves, but also to reduce the chance of spreading influenza to vulnerable patients, families and their coworkers.All of the affiliated CEC’s have a mandatory requirement of an annual influenza vaccine for all staff, vendors, and students.
+According to the Center for Disease Control (CDC) and other healthcare organizations, the annual influenza vaccine is required for healthcare workers, not only to protect themselves, but also to reduce the chance of spreading influenza to vulnerable patients, families and their coworkers.All of the affiliated CEC’s have a mandatory requirement of an annual influenza vaccine for all staff, vendors, and students.
 The annual vaccine may/may not be available to Student Radiographers free of charge at your CEC.
 Student Radiographers who decline the annual influenza vaccine will NOT be allowed to continue in the program.

 Health care personnel must exercise a constant vigilance to insure that the spread of infectious diseases is prevented.
 As Student Radiographers, you will be involved in direct patient care and in the preparation of sterile supplies.
 You have a special obligation to insure that you are aware of the protective measures for both you and the patients that you come in contact with and follow those guidelines at all times.
 The mission of providing the best quality health care requires that all hospital personnel understand this obligation.